mehulgohil/shorti.fy/writer/README.md

 ### Database Setup
 We've used DynamoDB as the database to store the URLs.
-Initial Configuration will require you to set up the DynamoDB in your local.
+If you want to run dynamodb on local, follow the below steps

 1. Install Docker Desktop
 2. ```shell